andresaftari/andresaftari/README.md

 * 📈 Focus on creating better CV and Portfoz

-* ❤️ Love to explore **Internet of Things, Kotlin and Flutter things, and Programming.**
+* ❤️ Love to explore **Mobile Development world (Natives & Multiplatform), IoT, ML, and of course competitive programming.**
 <br />

 #### 🔑 Language & Frameworks Used